A Kinson website devoted to old Kinson and modern Kinson

 Please feel free to download any information you require.
 All we ever ask is that if this information is to be published, please acknowledge the source in the names of R.D & J. Haskell.
-As much as we like to be helpful in the local community, we regret that we cannot assist with any family history enquiries or researches.
+As much as we like to be helpful in the local community, we regret that it is not possible for us to assist with any family history enquiries or researches.

-In all our newsletters we always strive to be positive and say it`s good to be involved locally and such involvement brings with it genuine satisfaction, stimulates new friendships & bonds the local community even closer together.
+In our newsletters we always strive to be positive and say it`s good to be involved locally and such involvement brings with it genuine satisfaction, stimulates new friendships and bonds the local community closer together.

-Bournemouth Council continues to support keen volunteers and recognised conservation groups exist throughout north Bournemouth.
-Summer/Autumn voluntary work is a wonderful way of seeing the great outdoors, also giving the local community a much needed helping hand.
+Bournemouth Borough Council continues to support volunteers and recognised conservation groups exist in Bournemouth.
+Voluntary work is a wonderful way of seeing the great outdoors as well as helping out in the local community.

-If you have time to spare and would like to assist in numerous worthy local conservation causes, please contact Borough countryside officers on 01202 535140 whom we are sure can supply useful information about volunteering.
+If you have time to spare and would like to assist in numerous worthy local conservation causes, please contact Borough countryside officers on 01202 535140.

-If you have any older or more modern memories about Kinson, please consider letting us copy them so that we can share them with others who are also interested in Old Kinson.
+If you have any older or more modern memories about Kinson, please consider letting us have them so that we can share them with others who are interested in Old Kinson.

 Then & now photographs are very appealing today.
 Over a long period of time many photographs of the main Kinson area have been well publicised.

-We ourselves are always interested in photographs of hidden corners and nooks which are not easy to recognise today.
+We ourselves are also interested in photographs of hidden corners and nooks which are not easy to recognise today.
 We continue to look for old local photographs.

 If you have information or old photographs you would be willing to share with others on our website, do please contact us.
-It is important that we all share our memories, ensuring that a generation now growing up can also be informed of them and share in them as well.
+It is important that we share our memories with others, ensuring that a generation now growing up can also be informed of them and share in them as well.